seanbradley/Concert_Talent/README.md

 Are there caveats to using an Ubuntu instance on AWS EC2?

-*Yes...it's faster on Heroku.
+* Yes...it's faster on Heroku.
 (But then you'll likely move to AWS later if you scale.
 You can use a Heroku instance from the AWS Marketplace, but this will increase fees.)
-*Yes...it's faster on GAE.
+* Yes...it's faster on GAE.
 (But then you're heavily constrained by GAEs "rules of engagement"--i.e., your code will not be as easily deployable elsewhere.)
-*Yes...you must depend on Ubuntu to update packages.
+* Yes...you must depend on Ubuntu to update packages.

 ###Why Nginx?

-_Because ngnix uses a non-threaded, event-driven architecture, nginx is able to outperform web servers like Apache.
-This is particularly true in deployments that receive heavy loads given similar resource allotments._

-_When nginx is used as a front-end proxy server, the process for each request follows the following process: nginx receives a request for a resource, sends a second "proxied" request to a specified server, and returns the result of that request to the original requester.
-This is useful when the demands of serving a single website outgrow the needs of a single machine or website.
-Using nginx as a front-end proxy to pass only essential requests to an application server is a viable means of unifying dynamic content with static content and providing a stable production environment._
+Because Nginx has some performance benefits over Apache that might be useful if your Flask app suddenly gets a lot of traction.
+Moreover, it's paired rather easily with uWSGI when deployed as a proxy server, which we'll sum up what a proxy server is something like this:

+1. Nginx receives a request from the end-user for a page on your website
++ Nginx sends a second "proxied" request to a specified server (in this case, the uWSGI application server--i.e., the "middleware"--that sits between your app and Nginx).
++ Nginx returns the result of that request back to the end-user.

+So...we each time an end-user tries to dial up a page on your website, that request goes up a path from the client (i.e., the browser--Firefox, Chrome, IE, or whatever), to the proxy server (Nginx), to the application server (uWSGI), to the app (which has its own routing of requests to templates to deal with--since we're using a Flask app, then that routing happens via Werkzeug)...and all way back down from the application server, to the proxy server, to the client, where it is ultimately interprested by the end-user's eyeballs.

+That's demanding a lot from all the individual components.
+Using Nginx as a front-end proxy to pass only essential requests to an application server is a smart way to provide a more stable experience for the end-user.
+In this way, it functions like a fuse in an electrical current.
+It helps keep the application server from getting overloaded with too many requests.

 ###Why uWSGI?

-_The uWSGI server provides a non-FastCGI method for deploying Python applications with the nginx web server.
-In coordination with nginx, uWSGI offers great stability, flexibility, and performance._

-_WSGI is "middleware".  uWSGI is essentially, then, an application container, and serves as the protocol for the conversation that the web-server and app have with one another, managing requests from the client-side to the server, and responses from the server-side back to the client._
+There are other application servers for Python apps.
+A lot of these rely on something called Fast-CGI.
+But Nginx plus uWSGI is a sort of force multiplier.
+The two together allow for great stability and speed.

+uWSGI is "middleware", and helps to optimize the means by which the web-server and app talk to  one another.

 ###Why VirtualEnvWrapper?